hashgraph/hedera-improvement-proposal/HIP/hip-0000-dynamic-addr-book-stage1.md

 	/**
 	 * A node is not found
 	 */
-	INVALID_NODE_ID* = 334;
+	INVALID_NODE_ID = 334;
 }
 ```

 Each transaction made through NodeService will have a corresponding transaction record.
 This record will be included in the record stream file for Mirror Nodes to consume.

 During stage1, node changes will not be active until the network is upgraded.
 When the node starts, the Platform still uses config.txt to create an AddressBook, which is then passed to Services.
 This AddressBook contains the activated nodes in the network.
-Services use the activated nodes to calculate stake and weight.
+Services use the activated nodes to calculate weight.

 During the *PREPARE_UPGRADE* freeze period, Services will generate a new config.txt and public.pfx file based on all the NodeService transactions since the last upgrade.
 These two files will be added to the location where file 0.0.150 is unzipped.
 Once the *FREEZE_UPGRADE* is completed, the freeze_scheduled.mf mark file is generated.
 This file will trigger DevOp to run NMT.## Backwards Compatibility